NTBUI/YoutubeSkip/README.md

 NOV 14, 2023 - YouTubeSkip002.exe
 Decided to use selenium after a professor told me the benefits of it over javascript coding.
 This version includes my test of opening up google.com and allows youtube page to load

+Nov 15, 2023
+Completed the feature to load Youtube Video and skip the video forward by 1 minute.